 When you think of “big” handguns, it’s hard not to mention the Magnum Research Desert Eagle.
 I’ve been tinkering with one, and here’s the net-net.

 The Desert Eagle is a semi-automatic pistol that operates more like a rifle.
 The barrel is fixed – it doesn’t move during recoil.
 This allows the “Deagle” to have a top rail over the barrel.
-There is a slide that contains a rotating bolt system sort of like those on Modern Sporting Rifles.
-Also, like those, the system is gas operated.
+There is a slide that contains a rotating bolt system sort of like those on AR series rifles.
+Also, like those, the system is gas-operated.
 All of this manages the power of the 50 AE round and creates a workable semi-automatic design.

 The Hornady Custom 50AE cartridges are enormous, almost 1.6 inches tall.
 It would leave a mark if someone threw one at you.
 Due to cartridge size, the single-stack magazine only holds seven rounds.
 The ambidextrous safeties allow you to safely carry one in the chamber for a total capacity of eight.